 Personal Branding: The Mistake of Being the Same Everywhere

 You have heard that to build your name online, you must be active on every social site.
-The usual advice is to create one post and send the exact same text everywhere you have an account.
+The usual advice on repurposing content is to create one post and send the exact same text everywhere you have an account.
 This is presented as a time-saver, but it actually harms your reputation.

 When you treat every site the same, you ignore what the users on that site expect.
 A long, professional update that works well on LinkedIn feels too heavy for a fast-scrolling feed, and a quick, clever line seems too simple where people want more detail.

-By sending out the same generic message, you stop looking like an expert and start looking like a robot.
+Sending out the same generic message makes you look like a robot, not an expert.
 You end up working hard for no response, becoming invisible online because your content doesn't sound right for the specific audience you are trying to reach.

 To fix this, you need to stop just copying and start changing the message for each place.